Gilead-BioStats/gsm/README.md

 5.  **Flag** - Uses `analyzed` data and numeric `thresholds` to create `flagged` data.
 6.  **Summarize** - Selects key columns from `flagged` data to create `summary` data.

-To learn more about {gsm}'s data pipeline, visit the [Data Pipeline Vignette](https://gilead-biostats.github.io/gsm/articles/DataModel.html).
+To learn more about `gsm`'s data pipeline, visit the [Data Pipeline Vignette](https://gilead-biostats.github.io/gsm/articles/DataModel.html).

 # Reporting

-Detailed RMarkdown/HTML reporting is built into `{gsm}`, and provides a detailed overview of all risk assessments for a given trial.
+Detailed RMarkdown/HTML reporting is built into `{gsm.kri}`, and provides a detailed overview of all risk assessments for a given trial.
 For example, an AE risk assessment looks like this:

 <center>